TraNequaFauntleroy/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    A:Tokens are stored on the client-side while the session uses the server memory to store user data.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    A: bcryptjs allows us to build a password security platform that scales with computation power and always hashes every password with a salt.
 3. How are unit tests different from integration and end-to-end testing?
+    A: Unit testing efficiently checks for the functions or calculations that provide resulting data.
+End-to-end testing tests all layers of the application at once.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    A:  TDD makes the developer focus on requirements before writing code.
+This is in contrast with the usual practice, where unit tests are only written after code.